10 Most Common Causes of Upper Back Pain - Picture of Back Spine

 Its best to work at a desk with your hips all the way back into the chair and your feet flat on the floor.
 Your spine and neck should be as straight and natural as possible.
 Take frequent breaks to get up and stretch or take a walk.

-Also, pay attention to your posture during other parts of the day.
+Also, pay attention to your poor posture during other parts of the day.
 When we stand naturally, we tend to lean our heads forward and curl the upper back.
 Stretch your neck and upper back muscles daily.
 When you stand, it’s recommended that your ears are directly over your shoulders and your shoulders are back.

 2. Stress